When am I eligible to withdraw from my account? What exceptions apply to withdrawals? What if I was automatically enrolled in DCP? read more/less

 In-Service Withdrawal: Request distribution while still employed.

-Beneficiary Withdrawal: Request distribution from your awarded beneficiary account.
+Beneficiary Distribution Request: Request a withdrawal from your awarded beneficiary account.

 Alternate Payee Withdrawal: Used to withdraw funds per a Qualified Domestic Relations order, this form can be obtained by calling 888-327-5596.

 Automatic enrollment withdrawal: New employees automatically enrolled in DCP have up to 90 days after the first paycheck deferral to cancel DCP and withdraw any contributions.
 After 90 days, standard withdrawal eligibility applies.
 To obtain the form, call 888-327-5596.

 Direct Deposit Authorization: Request direct deposit of your retirement benefit.

 IRS Form W-4P: Request to have federal income tax withheld from each withdrawal or annuity payment you receive.

 Whether you’re getting ready to retire or taking a break from employment, you have the option of maintaining your Washington State Deferred Compensation Program (DCP) account.
 Keeping your money in DCP may provide you with better retirement opportunities. read more/less

 DCP offers investment choices, low fees, flexibility and access to valuable services.
 Call us for more information 888-327-5596.